chintans1/simplefin-lunchmoney/readme.md

 Using SimpleFIN Bridge, this should help you sync your Fidelity assets with LunchMoney.

-### TODO
+### Plan
-- Establish communication with SimpleFIN Bridge
+- [ ] Establish communication with SimpleFIN Bridge
+  - [x] Simple connection with SimpleFIN to fetch data
+  - [ ] Store credentials locally with encryption
-  - Work on getting data from Fidelity
+  - [ ] Work on getting data from Fidelity
-  - Store said data locally to see how it looks
+  - [ ] Store said data locally to see how it looks
-  - Transform data
+  - [ ] Transform data
-  - Send data back to LunchMoney as wanted
+  - [ ] Send data back to LunchMoney as wanted
-- Create accounts with LunchMoney and ensure assets get synced correctly
+- [ ] Create accounts with LunchMoney and ensure assets get synced correctly